gowthamrajk/JAVA-Design-Patterns/README.md

 - MVC Pattern stands for Model-View-Controller Pattern.
 - This pattern is used to separate application's concerns.

       1) Model - Model represents an object or JAVA POJO carrying data.
 It can also have logic to update controller if its data changes.
-      2) View - View represents the visualization of the data that model contains.
+      2) View - View represents the visualization of the data that model contains
       3) Controller - Controller acts on both model and view.
 It controls the data flow into model object and updates the view whenever data changes.
 It keeps view and model separate.